-In this book we have said little about parties25 and elected decision-makers.
+In this book we have said little about parties 107 and elected decision-makers.
 Although there have been some exceptions, we have normally assumed that decisions are made by direct popular vote.
-Where we have discussed elected
+Where we have discussed elected legislatures, we have assumed that the legislator simply votes according to the majority preference in his district.

-25. When we first considered undertaking this book, the possibility of thoroughly discussing parties was briefly considered.
-Generally speaking, the addition of formal parties does not change the conclusions we have drawn but adds a complicating factor to the reasoning.
-Further, in the United States, party discipline is very weak, and use of a monolithicparty model would have been completely inappropriate.
-Use of a weak-party model would have complicated the reasoning beyond endurance without changing the final conclusions much.
-Since the book showed signs of being too long anyway, we decided to put this matter off for future consideration. legislatures, we have assumed that the legislator simply votes according to the majority preference in his district.
 This is obviously a simplification of the real world, and it might seem inconsistent with the role of the politician in the theory of candidates and parties.
 In fact, there is no inconsistency.
 The details have not yet been fully worked out, but the two branches of the "strict theory of politics" merely amount to looking at the same phenomena from two different viewpoints.
 The theory of candidates and parties investigates the methods of winning elections with the preferences of the voters and the constitution taken as constant.
 The theory of constitutions, as we have used it, investigates the constitutional method of maximizing the extent to which the voter achieves his goals with the behavior of politicians as a constant.

 The pattern of behavior on the part of politicians deduced by Downs and myself is taken into account in the theory of constitutions.
 Again, there are problems in detail, but a politician aiming at maximizing his support in the next election will follow a course of action which fits neatly into the theory of constitutions.
 The situation is similar to the relationship between general economics and the theory of the firm.
 General economics proves that a certain social organization will maximize the degree to which individual desires are met.
 The theory of the firm investigates how individual businessmen or corporations achieve their ends.
 The two theories integrate neatly because both are based on the same basic assumptions about human behavior.

 These assumptions are also those of the theories of candidates and parties, and of constitutions; hence we may expect all of these theories to fit together.

 The basic forerunners of the theory of constitutions in the strict theory of politics have been found in the work discussed in the second and third sections of this Appendix.
 However, there have been some investigators who have done preliminary work directly in this area.
-Buchanan demonstrated that the State must be considered as merely a device, not an end in itself.26 A State, qua State, does not have either preferences or aversions and can feel no pleasure or pain.27 Samuelson went on to point out that every citizen would agree to the establishment of the State because it provides a method of providing services needed by all.28 He also pointed out that this universal agreement would extend to an agreement to coerce individuals who attempted to obtain the advantages of membership in the State without paying the cost.
+Buchanan demonstrated that the State must be considered as merely a device, not an end in itself.
+108 A State, qua State, does not have either preferences or aversions and can feel no pleasure or pain.
+109 Samuelson went on to point out that every citizen would agree to the establishment of the State because it provides a method of providing services needed by all.
+110 He also pointed out that this universal agreement would extend to an agreement to coerce individuals who attempted to obtain the advantages of membership in the State without paying the cost.